Motor control: Direct perception

 Direct perception in the cognitive sense is related to the philosophical notion of naïve or direct realism in that it is predicated on the assumption that what we perceive is what is actually in the world.
 James J. Gibson is credited with recasting direct perception as ecological perception.
-While the problem of indirect perception proposes that physical information about object in our environment is not available due to the ambiguity of sensory information, proponents of direct perception (like Gibson) suggest that the relevant information encoded in sensory signals is not the physical properties of objects, but rather the action opportunities the environment affords.
+While the problem of indirect perception proposes that physical information about object in our environment is not available due to the ambiguity of sensory information, proponents of direct perception (like Gibson) suggest that the relevant information specified in ambient optic array is the distal physical properties of objects.
+This specifying information reveals the action opportunities the environment affords.
 These affordances are directly perceivable without ambiguity, and thus preclude the need for internal models or representations of the world.
 Affordances exist only as a byproduct of the interactions between an agent and its environment, and thus perception is an "ecological" endeavor, depending on the whole agent/environment system rather than on the agent in isolation.

 Because affordances are action possibilities, perception is directly connected to the production of actions and movements.
 The role of perception is to provide information that specifies how actions should be organized and controlled, and the motor system is "tuned" to respond to specific type of information in particular ways.
 Through this relationship, control of the motor system and the execution of actions is dictated by the information of the environment.
 As an example, a doorway "affords" passing through, but a wall does not.
 How one might pass through a doorway is specified by the visual information received from the environment, as well as the information perceived about one's own body.
 Together, this information determines the pass-ability of a doorway, but not a wall.
 In addition, the act of moving towards and passing through the doorway generates more information and this in turn specifies further action.
 The conclusion of direct perception is that actions and perceptions are critically linked and one cannot be fully understood without the other.